eoadefila/School_of_Banking_Excellence_Dataleum_Data_analytics_project/README.md

 # Data set

-The dataset can is named Ofice Supply
+The dataset can is Excel file named Ofice Supply

+# Analysis

+Listed below are some of the Dax formular and calculated columns I wrote.